serverlessworkflow/specification/specification.md

     image: docker/whalesay
     command: cowsay
 ```

+Note that using metadata for cases such as above heavily reduces the portability of your workflow markup.

 Function definitions themselves do not define data input parameters.
 Parameters can be
 defined via the `parameters` property in [function definitions](#FunctionRef-Definition) inside [actions](#Action-Definition).